WorldTune

 Do I need an account to use the app?

 No. You can browse stations and start listening without creating an account.
+Some saved preferences may stay on the device or browser you use.

-Is Worldtune free to use?
+Is WorldTune free to use?

 Can I save favorite stations?